Key Takeaways

 What are the key nutrients in vision supplements that support eye health?

-Key nutrients in vision supplements include lutein and zeaxanthin, which help filter harmful light and support the macula, as well as antioxidant vitamins C and E that protect eye tissues from oxidative stress.
-Omega-3 fatty acids also contribute by supporting the structural integrity of eye cells.
+Key nutrients in vision supplements include lutein and zeaxanthin, which help filter harmful light and support the macula, as well as antioxidant vitamins C and E that help protect eye tissues from oxidative stress

 How do vision supplements differ from treatments for eye diseases?